Tracking electron capture processes in classical molecular dynamics simulations for spectral line broadening in plasmas: Overview of computer simulations

 Simulations often simplify the problem and reduce computational time by employing straight-line path trajectories for particle movement, i.e. with the simulated particles being independent.
 We will refer to this type of simulations as \TMD. \TMD calculations are useful when the typical electric-interaction energies are much lower than the mean kinetic energy of particles (a weakly-coupled high temperature plasma) and, specially for non-charged emitters \cite{stamm1979, gigosos1987, hegerfeldt1988, rosato2009, gigosos2014SIMULA, gomez2016}.

-Noteworthy exceptions to this norm are \FMD, in which the calculation takes into account the electric interaction of all particles in the plasma.
+Noteworthy exceptions to this norm are \FMD simulations, in which the calculation takes into account the electric interaction of all particles in the plasma.
 This constitutes a more accurate (and more computationally expensive) method, which must solve Newton's equations of motion to determine the trajectories of all particles. \FMD simulations are necessary for medium and strongly-coupled plasmas and, specially when the emitter is an ion, given that its interaction with the surrounding particles in the plasma affects both its own trajectory and those of the other particles, thus modifying the time-evolution of the electric field of interest \cite{ferri2007,stambulchik2007,gigosos2021} \footnote{It is worth mentioning that there is an intermediate type of calculations, in which the perturbers are treated as independent particles, but their interaction with the emitter is taken into account explicitly.
 This results in the charged perturbers moving in hyperbolic trajectories when a Coulomb field is considered, or in slightly different paths if Debye screening is introduced, in which case the corresponding differential equation must be solved numerically \cite{stambulchik2006}. }.

-While computer simulations have become a standard tool to study Stark-broadened lineshapes, there are some Physical broadening mechanisms that are still unaccounted for in these type of calculations.
-In this work we focus on the so-called \textit{recombination broadening}, produced when a free electron within the plasma becomes bound to an emitting ion, therefore stopping its emission.
-While it is clear that \TMD models cannot reproduce this phenomenon, as the particles are considered independent, it is possible to use \FMD simulations to detect when an electron becomes bound to an ion and account for this additional broadening.
+While it is clear that \TMD models cannot reproduce recombination broadening, as the particles are considered independent, it is possible to use \FMD simulations to detect when an electron becomes bound to an ion and account for this additional broadening.

-It is in this context that our work is framed.
-We present an algorithm to accurately track the electron capture processes within \FMD computer simulations, key to obtain the correct time-sequences of the electric field within the plasma and accurately account for the additional recombination broadening.

-This manuscript is structured as follows: in Section \ref{sec:Criterion} we present the criterion for detecting electron captures within \FMD simulations.
-An example of the application of this criterion to a computer simulation is presented in Sec. \ref{sec:Example}, and the results are compared and validated with an additional metric in Sec. \ref{sec:ionization}.
-Finally, Sec. \ref{sec:Conclusions} summarizes the conclusions and limitations of this work and explores future applications of this type of techniques.